 - Consultations focused on clients’ strengths and challenges

-- Referrals to outside agencies and resources
+- Referrals to relevant community resources

 Seniors benefit from our services and programs, whether that means socializing and learning at the monthly JFS Luncheon; borrowing a walker from our medical lending closet; getting a ride from JFS to a medical appointment or Jewish community event; or simply knowing they have an unbreakable link to a community that cares.

 Many of our senior clients do not live near family members who can provide support and care.
-SAJFS can be the connection between older adults and their distant families.
+JFS can be the connection between older adults and their distant families.
 We keep relatives informed about the health and well-being of their families and recommend plans for the future.
 Please contact us if you need help caring for someone you love.

 |Senior visits||Senior phone or Zoom “visits”||Senior contacts||Senior service incidents||Non-senior service incidents||Total service incidents||Lbs. food distributed||Luncheon and picnic attendance||Virtual program attendance|